-No surprises
+- No surprises - Be honest

-17 Green.
-M. PAINLESS PERFORMANCE EVALUATIONS.
-Pearson Prentice Hall (2006).
+&lt;sup>17 Green.
+M., PAINLESS PERFORMANCE EVALUATIONS, Pearson Prentice Hall (2006).

-- Be honest

 - Prepare

 - Be objective rather than subjective

 - Address behaviors

 - Evaluation should be balanced and impartial

 - Keep promises

 - Do not conduct performance appraisals just for discipline or termination